Maritime workers typically fall into one of two categories: seamen or harbor workers. Depending on your status, different remedies are available.

-Under the Jones Act and the Unseaworthiness Doctrine, the injured seaman may recover the following types of damages that resulted from the employer’s negligence:
+Under the Jones Act and the Unseaworthiness Doctrine, an injured seaman may recover the following types of damages resulting from an employer’s negligence:

 - Medical Expenses: A type of special damages.
-Medical expenses included the cost of medical services rendered in the past and future.
-This includes hospital bills, doctors’ appointments, physical therapy, and medications, among other expenses.
-Both past and future medical expenses may be awarded.
+Medical expenses consist of the cost of medical services rendered in the past and future, including hospital bills, doctors’ appointments, physical therapy, and medications.

-- Pain and Suffering: General damages include the pain and suffering stemming from the initial event, surgeries, and lingering problems as well.
+- Pain and Suffering: General damages include any pain and suffering stemming from the initial event, surgeries, and lingering problems.
 Past and future pain and suffering damages are recoverable.

-- Loss of Life’s Enjoyment: General damages are also recoverable for your loss of life’s enjoyment.
+- Loss of Life’s Enjoyment: General damages are also recoverable for loss of life’s enjoyment.
 Injuries may result in permanent impairments or disfigurement.
-Things you once took for granted can become difficult or impossible.
-Compensation is available for your inability to perform these activities.
+Things you once took for granted can become difficult or impossible, and compensation is available for your inability to perform these activities.

-Ultimately, the goal of a Jones Act Negligence claim is to make the employee whole for his or her losses, set forth above.
-This is accomplished with money damages.
-Injured seamen may never recover their full health; at least they may recover money.
+Ultimately, the goal of a Jones Act negligence claim is to make the employee whole for their losses.
+While an injured seaman may never fully recover their health, they can recover compensation for their loss.

-A worker is covered by The Longshore and Harbor Workers Compensation Act if they were engaged in maritime employment and are injured at a place covered within the coverage of the act.
+A worker is covered by The Longshore and Harbor Workers Compensation Act if they were engaged in maritime employment and were injured at a location recognized by the act.

 What is considered maritime employment?

-- someone injured on actual navigable waters in the course of their employment on those waters
+- Someone injured on actual navigable waters in the course of their employment

-What is considered a place covered under the LHWCA?
+What is considered a location covered under the LHWCA?

 - Navigable waters